Is Teaching Yoga Without Demonstrating a Superior Method?

 This is thought to be because of "mirror neurons" in our brain, which activate both when we perform a movement and when we watch someone else perform that same movement.
 How cool, right??

-Finally, if we exclude physical demos from our teaching, we make our class less accessible to
+Finally, if we exclude physical demos from our yoga teaching, we make our class less accessible to

-students for whom the language in which we're teaching isn't their mother tongue.
+• students for whom the language in which we're teaching isn't their native language.

 But at the same time, the evidence doesn’t support teaching without demonstrating as a superior strategy, as some have made it out to be!

-In our newest podcast, we discuss all of this (and a ton more!) with much more nuance and detail than we can fit into a single short blog post.
+In episode 16 of the Yoga Meets Movement Science podcast, we discuss all of this (and a ton more!) with much more nuance and detail than I can fit into a single short blog post.

 Join us for this engaging and informative discussion, yoga geeks!